August 20, 2018

 Some medical centers offer in-home rehab since it’s proven that patients recover quicker at home, and that usually entails a nurse and therapist providing in-home care up to 5 times per week for the first few weeks.

 Afterwards, people typically transition to an outpatient rehab center to continue working at a strong recovery.
 If all goes well, and depending on a person’s job type (i.e. desk job versus active job), you can be back to work in 1-3 months (or about 6 weeks) post-surgery.

 The most important thing to ensure a healthy and speedy recovery is to do what your physical therapist says.
 When they’re not there, make sure you are diligent about completing the instructed exercises and you’ll experience the significant relief and greater mobility you’ve been waiting for.

 Considering a knee replacement?
-Schedule an orthopedic consultation with Dr. Curtis Campbell, who is part of Hackensack Meridian Health Medical Group and is affiliated with Hackensack University Medical Center.
+Schedule an orthopedic consultation with Dr. Stephen Rossman (551-996-8867), who is part of Hackensack Meridian Health Medical Group and is affiliated with Hackensack University Medical Center and Palisades Medical Center.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.